GoVeg/GuidanceChatBot/README.md

 More symbols and their purpose is outlined at the top of EmptyGuidance.java.

-Contact me about improvements, issues, or any other relevant suggestions or comments.
-This code is free to use and modify however you wish (please just keep responses scientific, educational, kind, and just overall rational).
+Let me know about overall improvements, issues, or any other relevant suggestions.
+This code is free to use and modify however you wish
-Let me know about the remarkable applications or other project ideas worth making with it!

 Email: robecslab@gmail.com
-Snapchat: o3epo
-Discord: Dinkles#3425
+Discord: goodunderstander

 Guidance.java currently runs on this discord server (and a few others): https://discord.gg/UcnKbXgk3D as Guidance#6620, and it can be invited to other servers as well.